Aleosiss/rising_tides/ReadMe.md

 ###### Current Sprint Goals:
 	- Verify that Echoed Agony works by logging the rolls
-	- Make extend effect duration happen on move as well, possibly by breaking its logic out into a separate method that is called in either place
+	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
+	- Add Siphon to RTEffectBuilder